-Supporting future public interest advocates and leaders and nurturing a public service ethic
+Supporting future public interest advocates and nurturing a public service ethic

 UCLA School of Law, one of the nation’s premier public law schools, has a proud tradition of public service.
 Through our rich and innovative academic and pro bono programs, our vibrant public interest community of faculty, administrators, students and alumni, our intellectual and programmatic ties to one of the foremost universities in the country, and our location in one of the most diverse and exciting cities in the world, we are committed to preparing the public interest lawyers and advocates of the future and nurturing in all of our students a public service ethic.